 Ring Spinner, George Margate's in Bingley

-Mohammed Hanif - Learning English in the Mill
+Mohammed Hanif - Learning English in Carleton New Mill, Skipton

 Interviewee: Mohammed Hanif